framely/bethere/docs/reference/reservation/reuse-reservation-module.md

    ![click resoure](/images/blog/tutorial-reuse-reservation/click-resoure.png)

-4. Ensure the resource calendar's timezone matches its location to avoid scheduling errors.
+4. Ensure the timezone aligns with the location for accurate scheduling.

    ![check timezone](/images/blog/tutorial-reuse-reservation/check-timezone.png)

-5. Repeat steps 3-4 to check the timezone of the other two resource calendars.
+5. Verify and adjust the timezone settings for all resource calendars to maintain scheduling accuracy.

 #### Respond to event invitations
 1. Open each resource calendar and locate the three events that you added.
 2. At the bottom of each event, select **Yes** as a response for all recurring events.

-After completing these steps, your resource calendars should resemble the example below.
+After completing these steps, your resource calendars should looks like the screenshot below.

 ![calendar example](/images/blog/tutorial-reuse-reservation/calendar-example.png)

 ## Reuse tableReservation module
+Let's proceed with creating a table reservation chatbot and reusing the functionalities of the table reservation module.

 ### Import the module
-Now it's time to create a table reservation chatbot and reuse the table reservation module.

 1. Create a chatbot and add the **English(en)** language.
-2. [Import](https://opencui.io/reference/platform/reusability.html#import-1) the [table reservation module](https://build.opencui.io/org/me.restaurant/agent/tableReservation/struct/type) into your chatbot.
+2. [Import](../reference/platform/reusability.md#import-1) the [table reservation module](https://build.opencui.io/org/demo.opencui/agent/tableReservation/struct/type?page=0&list_type=all&search=&category=ALL) into your chatbot.

+### Configure restaurant inforamtion
+To tailor the reservation process to your restaurant's needs, follow these steps to configure restaurant information in corresponding types:
+1. Enter the chatbot you just created.
+2. Under the **Workspace** tab, select type `demo.opencui.tableReservation.RestaurantInfo`.
+3. Within the type `RestaurantInfo`, add expressions for each label:
+   - **ReservationTitle**: Title of the reservation event in the Google Calendar.
+   - **Location**: Name of the building in the Google Admin.
+   - **MaxTableSize**: Maximum capacity allowed for a table.
+4. Click **Workspace** tab, select type `demo.opencui.tableReservation.TablePreference`.
+5. Within the type `TablePreference`, in the **Slots** section, select slot `defaultDuration`.
+6. Inside the slot `defaultDuration`, switch to the **Interaction** tab.
+   - In the **Initialization** section, click **Add**.
+   - Enter the default duration in seconds for a single reservation (e.g., 7200 for a 2-hour reservation).
+   - Click **Save**.

 ### Wire the provider
-Before you can use the functionality provided by the reservation API, you should declare a reservation service first, then wire the reservation provider to the service.

-To wire the reservation provider:
+To access the reservation API functionalities, you need to declare a reservation service and wire the reservation provider to this service.
+Here's how you can wire the reservation provider:

 1. Enter the chatbot you just created.
 2. In the navigation bar, select the **Settings** tab and head to **Integrations** page.
 In the **Debug service provider** section:
-   - Click **Select service** and select `services.opencui.reservation.IReservation`.
+   - Click **Select provider** and select `services.opencui.reservation.IReservation` and then `services.opencui.googleCalendarReservation
+`.
-   - Follow [set up Google calendar reservation provider](google-calendar-reservation#set-up-google-calendar-reservation-provider) to complete this integration.
+   - Follow [set up Google calendar reservation provider](./reservation/google-calendar-reservation.md#set-up-google-calendar-reservation-provider) to finalize this integration.

 ## Test the chatbot

-Finally, you can try to use your chatbot to make a table reservation.
-To test the chatbot:
+Now, it's time to test your chatbot for making a table reservation.
+Here's how you can do it:

-1. Use [Debug](https://opencui.io/reference/platform/testing.html) to send "_I want to book a table_" to start making a reservation.
+1. Use [Debug](../reference/platform/testing.md#debug) to initiate the reservation process by sending "_I want to book a table_".
 Then provide the number of guests, date and time.
 If there is an available table, you can book it successfully.
 For example:

    ![example conversation](/images/blog/tutorial-reuse-reservation/example-conversation.png)

-2. Once you've made a reservation, you can go to your Google Calendar and check that reservation.
-Here is the reservation made by the above example:
+2. After making a reservation, verify the booking in your Google Calendar.
+The screenshot below illustrates the reservation made in the previous example:

    ![example reservation](/images/blog/tutorial-reuse-reservation/example-reservation.png)

-The picture below shows how the reservation is made.
+The image below depicts the process of how the reservation is successfully completed.

 ![message process](/images/blog/tutorial-reuse-reservation/message-process.png)

-::tada:: Well done!
-You've built a table reservation chatbot.
-To explore more use cases, you can check the [Test cases](https://opencui.io/reference/platform/testing.html#test-cases) in the [tableReservationApp](https://build.opencui.io/org/me.restaurant/agent/tableReservationApp/en/type?page=0&imported=false&search=&category=ALL) chatbot.
+::tada:: Congratulations on building your table reservation chatbot!
+For more exploration, refer to the [Test cases](../reference/platform/testing.md#test-cases) in the [tableReservationBot](https://build.opencui.io/org/me.test/agent/tableReservationBot/en/type?page=0&list_type=all&search=&category=ALL) chatbot.